valeriansaliou/callisto/README.md

 Also, check that your `$GOPATH` is configured, and that `$GOPATH/bin` is sourced in your `$PATH`.

+### MacOS

+Should work out of the box.

+### Ubuntu

+Install the necessary libraries:

+> `sudo apt-get install libglfw-dev libxrandr-dev libxcursor-dev libxinerama-dev libxi-dev`

 ## Install & Run

  1. `go get github.com/valeriansaliou/callisto`